-Tulum is a popular tourist destination in Mexico that’s well known for tropical coastlines, picturesque resorts, and incredible natural attractions.
+Tulum is a popular tourist destination in Mexico that’s well-known for its tropical coastlines, gorgeous vacation rentals, and incredible natural attractions.

 In this post, we’ve shared our favorite sights to visit around Tulum, plus other travel tips, to help you make the best of your time there.